NVIDIA/cccl/README.md

 **Objective:** This section describes where users can expect CCCL to compile and run successfully.

 In general, CCCL should work everywhere the CUDA Toolkit is supported, however, the devil is in the details.
-The sections below describe the details of our support for different versions of the CUDA Toolkit, host compilers, and C++ dialects.
+The sections below describe the details of support and testing for different versions of the CUDA Toolkit, host compilers, and C++ dialects.
-Furthermore, we describe our testing strategy to be confident that CCCL works everywhere it should.

 ### CUDA Toolkit (CTK) Compatibility

 **Summary:**
-- The latest version of CCCL is backwards compatible with the current and preceding CTK major version series
+- The latest version of CCCL is backward compatible with the current and preceding CTK major version series
-- CCCL is never forwards compatible with any version of the CTK.
+- CCCL is never forward compatible with any version of the CTK.
 Always use the same or newer than what is included with your CTK.
 - Minor version CCCL upgrades won't break existing code, but new features may not support all CTK versions

 The CCCL team encourages users to ["live at head"](https://www.youtube.com/watch?v=tISy7EJQPzI) and always use the newest version of CCCL from GitHub to take advantage of the latest improvements.